 The Financial Risk Committee (FRC) discusses and decides upon financial risk policies.
-The most relevant financial risk policies are approved by the a.s.r.
-RC.
+The most relevant financial risk policies are approved by the BEC - Risk meeting.
 The FRC monitors and controls financial risks (market, insurance (life and non-life) and counterparty default risk).
 The FRC also monitors whether the risk profile stays within the risk limits.
 If the risk profile exceeds these limits, the FRC takes mitigating actions.
-The FRC reports to the a.s.r.
-Risk Committee.
+The FRC reports to the BEC - Risk meeting.
 The Chairman of the FRC is the CFO.